Have a questions for the FRMA Board or HOA manager? Click here. Questions of interest to general membership may be posted below.

 The Association exists to maintain the Common Area open space and landscaping, enforce architectural standards, and enforce the requirements of the Declaration of Covenants Conditions and Restrictions.
 The City of Santa Rosa required a master association for Fountaingrove as a condition to approval of the subdivisions.

-No, the Association does not represents the residents of the Fountaingrove community with the City.
+No, the Association does not represent the residents of the Fountaingrove community with the City.
 The Association has no authority to represent either individual residents or the community as a whole in matters with the City.
 The City does not consult with the Association on matters related to the Fountaingrove area.

 Please refer this question to your CPA or Tax Attorney.
 The FRMA cannot offer legal or tax advice.